Erdal Erzincan

 Erdal Erzincan (born 1971 in Erzurum) is a Turkish Alevi folk musician, composer, and singer.

+Life and Career

 In 1981, he moved to Istanbul and studied bağlama at the Arif Sağ music school in 1985.
 Since 1989, he has been studying music at Istanbul Technical University.
 He has contributed to the development of the şelpe technique for playing bağlama without a plectrum, akin to tapping on guitar.

 During his career, he has worked with Turkish folk musicians Tolga Sağ, İsmail Özden, Yılmaz Çelik, Muharrem Temiz, Arif Sağ, and Erol Parlak.
 In 2004, he recorded an album with Iranian-Kurdish musician Kayhan Kalhor.

 Erdal Erzincan is married to Mercan Erzincan and has one child.